 It’s difficult to understand the mechanics of breastfeeding until you have visuals.
 Youtube has a trove of videos of course, but for breastfeeding there are also tutorials online.

 Different breastfeeding positions put pressure on different parts of your nipple.
 If you stick to one position, you could end up activating certain mammary glands and not others.
 Switching position is a good way to prevent clogged milk ducts and sore nipples.

-9. There’s No Need to Avoid Certain Foods
+9. There’s Usually No Need to Avoid Certain Foods

 One of the most common breastfeeding nutrition myths is that you need to avoid certain foods.
 This is one I personally heard from my mother-in-law as she reprimanded me for eating garlic.
 Apparently, the garlic would “make my milk taste like garlic and turn off the baby.”

 True – the foods you eat do influence how your breastmilk tastes.
 However, various studies (such as this one) found that “varied diet in breast-feeding mothers produces more flavor exposure and experiences in children, which may help explain why breastfed infants are less picky and more willing to try new foods.”

 So, unless your infant is showing signs of a food allergy (which is rare for an infant to get through breastmilk), then eat whatever you want.
 It might even help you avoid having a picky eater later on!